Skip to main content

 8.3/10

 De Niro has made his fair share of gangster films, but Once Upon a Time in America may be the most epic.
-Clocking in at almost four hours long, the film tells the story of De Niro’s Noodles as he rises from a kid on the streets of New York and eventually becomes a mafia boss.
-The film was the final work from director Sergio Leone, and the Italian director certainly left everything on the table.
+Clocking in at almost four hours long, the film tells the story of De Niro’s Noodles as he rises from a kid on the streets of New York to eventually become a mafia boss.
+The film was the final work of director Sergio Leone, and the Italian director certainly left everything on the table.
 Once Upon a Time in America is about the brutality of our system, where anything is possible, as long as you’re willing to do just about anything.

 The King of Comedy (1982)